A

 |

-A work of literature can often reveal deep psychological
+WORK OF LITERATURE can often reveal deep

-teachers and college professors may delight in asking their students to explain
+even though school teachers and university professors may delight in asking

-what the author really meant, no one can ever know with any certainty
+their students to explain what the author really meant, no one

-what was going on in the authors mind.
+can ever know with any certainty what was going on in the authors

 In this regard, Edgar Allan